Deeplerg/alpine-unattended-setup/README.md

 - `encrypt`: whether to encrypt the system partition.
 - `encrypt-password`: encryption password.
 If empty, a random 128-character password will be generated.
 - `lvm`: whether to build an LVM group.
+- `dropbear`: whether to configure dropbear.
+Dropbear will run on boot (initramfs stage) with cryptsetup password prompt as shell.
+This way, it will be possible to unlock encrypted system partition remotely and securely via SSH, without having to input the encryption password in VNC or having to store it in the boot partition.
+- `dropbear-sshkey`: public ssh key for dropbear.
+If empty, a new `ed25519` key will be generated.
+This option is separate from `"sshkey"`.
+- `dropbear-debug`: whether to configure the boot menu in a way that makes troubleshooting possible.
+If true, the boot menu will be visible during startup.
+- `dropbear-debug-timeout`: boot menu timeout in seconds.

 #### `.run.[]`
 - `name`: machine name